 These defenses are used primarily against the Skull Wharg scorchers, led by the implacable and possibly insane Karak Bloodeyes.
 The Skull Whargs believe that orks are the first Name-givers and are destined to rule Barsaive.
 They hate Throal and anyone even vaguely associated with Throal.
 Bloodeyes has announced his intention to ride into the Halls of Throal and come out with the king's head on a pike.
 Until that day, he satisfies his appetite for Throalic blood with raids on the outlying communities (and anyone else he can reach).
 The Skull Whargs consist of eight clans, numbering roughly 4,000 orks.
-Of these, approximately a thousand are active fighters.
+Of these, approximately 1,000 are active fighters.

-The game statistics of the average able-bodied Garahamite appear below.
+The game statistics for an average able-bodied Garahamite appear below.
 Several of the settlements also number adepts among their citizens, who help protect their towns against raiders.
-These adepts are most often First through Fourth Circles, and tend to follow the archer, beastmaster, scout and warrior Disciplines.
+These adepts are most often First through Fourth Circles, and tend to follow the Archer, Beastmaster, Scout, and Warrior Disciplines.